nguyenhuy0905/my-dotfile/README.md

 ## Dependencies

-- These are stuff that cannot be download through Lazy and/or Mason.
+- These are (NeoVim) stuff that cannot be download through Lazy and/or Mason.
-  - ccls
+  - ccls (currently not in use)
   - clang/clang++
   - clang-tools-extra (optional)
   - npm